 - Fluctuating exchange rates.
 Your company’s profit margins can be impacted by dips in currency rates.
 Avoid this by matching the income you receive in a currency by your expenditure in that currency.
 It’s also common amongst UK exporters to borrow money in the country to which you are exporting, especially in the Eurozone where interest rates are lower.

 - Consider opening a multi-currency account.
 There are ways to manage multiple currencies and receive international payments without overpaying on fees.
 Fintech companies are helping businesses save money when they buy and sell products abroad with their multi-currency accounts.

 - Make sure your product is compliant.
 Check your product specifications against the regulations and standards of the country you are exporting to.

 - Be vigilant about product quality.
 Some companies have to transfer manufacturing process overseas to meet a country’s regulations and standards.
 If you do this, stay close to the production process to ensure the standards don’t suffer.

-Good news for companies expanding abroad – the UK government is urging businesses to pursue overseas trade opportunities and the Department of Trade and Investment has a number of programmes to help with exporting goods:
+Good news for companies expanding abroad – the UK government is urging businesses to pursue overseas trade opportunities and the Department for International Trade has a number of programmes to help with exporting goods:

 - Speak to SMEs at a trade show. there are regular trade shows and events which give you the opportunity to speak to a UK Trade & Investment expert, join seminars and practical workshops and speak attract prospective customers.
-UKTI’s Tradeshow Access Programme (TAP) provides grant support for eligible SME firms to attend trade shows overseas.
+The UK Tradeshow Programme provides grant support for eligible SME firms to attend trade shows overseas. provides grant support for eligible SME firms to attend trade shows overseas.
 The Chamber Network runs hundreds of international trade events throughout the year.
 For full listings, you should check your local Chamber’s website.

 - Help with trade documentation.
 The British Chambers of Commerce offers helpful guidance and training courses on paperwork for the movement of goods.